Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Experiments and Analysis

 The strongly supervised evaluation results are presented in \Cref{tab:5_finetune_backbone}.
 Fine-tuning the final stage of DINOv2 at an input resolution of $840 \times 840$ yields superior performance across all thresholds, achieving a PCK of $81.74$ at $\alpha_{\text{bbox}} = 0.1$.
 Notably, while the combination of SD2-1 and DINOv2 showed complementary advantages in the zero-shot setting, DINOv2 alone outperforms this combination under fine-tuning.
 We speculate that during the fine-tuning process, the complementary nature of these features might be diminished, with SD2-1 features possibly becoming the dominant influence, thus limiting the overall performance.

-As DINOv2 demonstrates its superiority, we further explore fine-tuning more stages of DINOv2.
+We further explore fine-tuning more stages of DINOv2.
 The results are summarized in~\Cref{tab:5_finetune_DINOv2}.
 Notably, we observe that the performance peaks when fine-tuning up to stage 11, achieving the highest PCK scores, but declines when deeper layers are fine-tuned.
 This phenomenon could be attributed to the increased number of trainable parameters in deeper layers.
 While these parameters help the model better fit the matching task, they also increase the risk of overfitting to training data, thereby compromising the model's generalization ability and resulting in decreased performance on unseen data. \\

-\textbf{\underline{Takeaways:}} \textbf{DINOv2 is the most powerful feature backbone for semantic correspondence.} According to~\Cref{tab:5_finetune_backbone}, DINOv2 demonstrates best performance across different resolutions, demonstrating its versatility in adapting to varying input sizes while maintaining high performance.
-Its self-supervised pre-training strategy enables the learning of highly generalizable feature representations, making it particularly beneficial for semantic correspondence. \textbf{Fine-tuning feature backbones plays a crucial role in performance enhancement.} As demonstrated in \Cref{tab:5_finetune_DINOv2}, task-specific adaptation of DINOv2 significantly improves performance: fine-tuning its last two transformer blocks at $840 \times 840$ resolution achieves a PCK@0.1 score of 85.11\%, marking a 30\% improvement over the zero-shot performance. \textbf{For DINOv2, larger image sizes improve semantic correspondence performance.} Results from \Cref{tab:4_zero_backbone} and \Cref{tab:5_finetune_backbone} suggest that higher image resolutions may enhance performance by preserving finer spatial details, which could enable more precise semantic correspondence.
+\textbf{\underline{Takeaways:}} \textbf{DINOv2 demonstrates superior performance for semantic correspondence.} According to~\Cref{tab:5_finetune_backbone}, DINOv2 exhibits superior performance across different resolutions, demonstrating its versatility in adapting to varying input sizes while maintaining high performance.
+Its self-supervised pre-training strategy enables the learning of highly generalizable feature representations, making it particularly beneficial for semantic correspondence. \textbf{Fine-tuning feature backbones plays a crucial role in performance enhancement.} As demonstrated in \Cref{tab:5_finetune_DINOv2}, task-specific adaptation of DINOv2 significantly improves performance: fine-tuning its last two transformer blocks at $840 \times 840$ resolution achieves a PCK@0.1 score of 85.1\%, marking a 30\% improvement over the zero-shot performance. \textbf{For DINOv2, larger image sizes improve semantic correspondence performance.} Results from \Cref{tab:4_zero_backbone} and \Cref{tab:5_finetune_backbone} suggest that higher image resolutions may enhance performance by preserving finer spatial details, which could enable more precise semantic correspondence.